RedMirrow/Projects/README.md

 Meteorites - A Java based asteroids game, controlled with the arrowkeys and space bar

 Python Roguelike (name to be changed) - A Python dungeon crawler roguelike game written with the use of tcod library

+# Courses Done
+Kaggle Intro to Machine learning - Entered the competition and finished with a score of 18095 (rounded)